 Curaçao island is the perfect Caribbean destination if you’re up for something unique in a tropical setting.
 Although each Caribbean Island has its characteristics, I can confidently say that Curaçao is one of a kind.

 Curaçao island is located in the southern part of the Caribbean, right above Venezuela and in-between the islands of Aruba and Bonaire.
-The capital of the island is Willemstad, with the districts of Punda and Otrobanda as the vibrant center.
+The capital of the island is Willemstad, with the districts of Punda, Otrobanda Pietermaai and Scharloo as the vibrant city center.

 Curaçao is part of The Kingdom of the Netherlands and this is mainly reflected in culture and architecture.

-When you walk through the capital Willemstad, it seems as if you have arrived in the colorful version of Amsterdam.
-The cotton candy-colored buildings on the Handelskade in the capital Willemstad resemble the stately canal houses you can find in Amsterdam.
+When you walk through downtown Willemstad, it seems as if you have arrived in the colorful version of Amsterdam.
+The cotton candy-colored buildings on the Handelskade resemble the stately canal houses you can find in Amsterdam.

 The History of Curaçao